chrisman/advent-of-code/README.md

-# advent of code ❅🎄💻
+# advent of code 🎅💻

-here's some solutions to the advent of code puzzles
+here's some solutions to and notes about the advent of code puzzles

 ## resources